ruby-china/rails-guides/source/configuring.md

 * `config.log_tags` accepts a list of methods that the `request` object responds to.
 This makes it easy to tag log lines with debug information like subdomain and request id - both very helpful in debugging multi-user production applications.

 * `config.logger` accepts a logger conforming to the interface of Log4r or the default Ruby `Logger` class.
-Defaults to an instance of `ActiveSupport::Logger`, with auto flushing off in production mode.
+Defaults to an instance of `ActiveSupport::Logger`.

 * `config.middleware` allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.